Modified scattering for the cubic Schr\"odinger equation small data solution on product space: Abstract

 \section{Abstract}

-In this paper we consider the long time behavior of solutions to the cubic nonlinear Schrödinger equation posed on the spatial domain $\mathbb{R}\times\mathbb{T}^{d}$, $1\leq d\leq4$.
-For sufficiently small, smooth, decaying data we prove global existence and derive modified asymptotic dynamics.
-We also consider the asymptotic completeness problem.
+In this paper we consider the long time behavior of solutions to the cubic nonlinear Schr\"{o}dinger equation posed on the spatial domain $\mathbb{R}\times\mathbb{T}^{d}$, $1\leq d\leq4$.
+We first prove the local well-posedness in $C(I;L_{x}^{2}H_{y}^{s})\cap C(I;L_{x,y}^{4})$ for solutions with initial data $u_{0}\in H_{x}^{0,1}L_{y}^{2}\cap L_{x}^{2}H_{y}^{s}$.
+Then, for sufficiently small, smooth, decaying data, we prove global existence and derive modified asymptotic dynamics by using the wave packet method and normal form corrections.
+The modified scattering behavior on $\mathbb{R}\times\mathbb{T}^{d}$ combines the modified scattering of the cubic NLS on real line $\mathbb{R}$ with cubic NLS dynamics on torus.
+We also consider the corresponding asymptotic completeness problem.